 One of Lighthouse’s traditions is the Boardroom: an annual working lunch for AR professionals, hosted in San Jose, CA, the week before Gartner’s Symposium.
-This week, we met to discuss ways to maximize the value of AR in a recessionary environment.
+In April 2007, we met to discuss ways to maximize the value of AR in a recessionary environment.
 Geoff Roach is an wonderful host, and arranged a private boardroom for us in the Silicon Valley Capital Club.

 From Europe, it’s hard to understand how deep the recession anxiety is here.
-Much of the anxiety has a personal expression for home-owners because of the long general decline in Bay area house prices, and in the number of houses being sold, since May last year.
-Bankruptcies have doubled over the last year.
+Much of the anxiety has a personal expression for home-owners because of the long general decline in Bay area house prices, and in the number of houses being sold, since May 2006.
+Bankruptcies have doubled from 2006 to 2007.
 However, a number of local business indicators also show a downward trend over the last year: passenger travel is down, while air freight is at its lowest level for nine years.
 Also down are hotel occupancy rates and revenue.
 Since August 2006, consumer prices have risen much faster here than in the rest of the US.
 Over the last month, both the Nasqaq and the SV150 stock index are down, the amount of business space to let has risen to 17.4% of the total, and even the population of Silicon Valley has dipped.
 On the bright side, the Administration has succeeded in bring the dollar to a 26-year low (discouraging Americans from importing) and the weather’s lovely.

 I think that Geoff’s book, coauthored with Lisa Perri, is an excellent guide to that.
 Their book outlines a survey of hundreds of analysts, across over 100 firms.
 They use their experience as analysts to show what analysts do, and then use their research to show the analyst firms’ business models.
 They show some useful approaches to quantify the value of AR, and Return on Investment, including a worked example that show one small firm showing a $8,597,179 return from analyst relations.